Nebil-Hussien/Nebil-Hussien/README.md

 # 💫 About Me:
-👋 Hi, I'm Nebil Hussien!<br>🚀 Data Scientist | Software Engineer | AI Researcher<br>🔍 Passionate about AI, Full-Stack Development, & Bussiens and Data Analytics<br>💡Obsessed with solving real-world problems using code and data <br>
+👋 **Hi, I'm Nebil Hussien!**<br>🚀 **Data Scientist | Software Engineer | AI Researcher**<br>🔍**Passionate about AI, Full-Stack Development, & Bussiens and Data Analytics**<br>💡**Obsessed with solving real-world problems using code and data**<br>

-From launching Ethiopia’s first de-risked loan management system to collaborating with the MIT Media Lab on cutting-edge AI research, I’ve always been driven by one thing: building technology that matters.
-Whether it's deploying healthcare solutions that create thousands of jobs, or developing cognitive science experiments powered by LLMs, my work sits at the intersection of impact and innovation.With 5+ years of experience in software engineering and 2+ years in data science, I specialize in MERN stack, Laravel, Python, and Cloud Computing.
-My work ranges from building AI-powered research applications to designing large-scale financial and healthcare solutions.<br><br>📌 Current Work<br>🔬 Research Assistant @ Hasso-Plattner-Institute<br><br>Developing and fine-tuning LLMs for neuro-cognitive studies<br><br>Implementing AI-driven psychology & HCI experiments<br><br>Collaborating with MIT Media Lab on cutting-edge research<br><br>🌱 Always Learning<br>Advanced AI & NLP models<br><br>Cybersecurity & Compliance Research<br><br>Web3 & Blockchain (Solidity, Smart Contracts)<br><br>🚀 Let’s connect and build something awesome together!<br><br>📫 Find me on: <a link="https://www.linkedin.com/in/nebil-hussien-a548a3156/">LinkedIn</a> | <a href="mailto:hussien@uni-potsdam.de">Send me an email</a>
+From launching Ethiopia’s first de-risked loan management system led by MasterCard Foundation to collaborating with the MIT Media Lab on cutting-edge AI research, I’ve always been driven by one thing: **building technology that matters.** <br>Whether it's deploying healthcare solutions that create thousands of jobs, or developing cognitive science experiments powered by LLMs, my work sits at the intersection of impact and innovation.<br><br>With 5+ years of experience in software engineering and 2+ years in data science, I specialize in MERN stack, Laravel, Python, and Cloud Computing.<br><br>
+📌 Current Work<br>
+🔬 Research Assistant @ Hasso-Plattner-Institute<br><br>Developing and fine-tuning LLMs for neuro-cognitive studies<br><br>Implementing AI-driven psychology & HCI experiments<br><br>Collaborating with MIT Media Lab on cutting-edge research<br><br>
+✨ A Few Things I’m Proud Of

+- Disbursed over €1.3 million in loans through tech I helped build
+- Enabled 3,000+ remote health checkups in collaboration with the Ethiopian Ministry of Health and Bridge
+- Published research in top-tier venues like CHI and ICIS
+<br><br>
+🌱 Always Learning<br>

+- Advanced AI & NLP models
+- Cybersecurity & Compliance Research
+- Web3 & Blockchain (Solidity, Smart Contracts)
+🚀 Let’s connect and build something awesome together!<br><br>📫 Find me on: <a href="https://www.linkedin.com/in/nebil-hussien-a548a3156/">LinkedIn</a> | <a href="mailto:hussien@uni-potsdam.de">Send me an email</a>

 # 💻 Tech Stack: